ABOUT PARMIGIANO REGGIANO CHEESE

-- Parmigiano Reggiano - Aged 24 Months
+Parmigiano Reggiano - Gourmet Guide

-Parmigiano-Reggiano is a reduced-fat hard cheese made from partly skimmed, unpasteurized milk.
-It is only allowed to be produced in the provinces of Parma, Reggio-Emilia and Modena, as well as parts of Emlia-Romagna.
+Parmigiano-Reggiano is a hard Italian Cheese made from partly skimmed, unpasteurized milk.
+It is only allowed to be produced in the provinces of Parma, Reggio-Emilia and Modena, as well as parts of Emilia-Romagna.
+It has a minimum aging period of 12 months, but all Parmigiano Reggiano marked "EXPORT" requires a minimum aging period of 18 months.
+In Italy, the 18 month aged Parmigiano Reggiano is marked "EXTRA" rather than "EXPORT".
 No preservatives or artificial ingredients are used in its manufacture.
 Parmigiano-Reggiano is a product that matures well; evolving in flavor as it ages.
-Aged Parmigiano Reggiano Cheese has numerous health benefits.

 Only certain breeds of cow can produce the protein-rich milk that is used to make Parmigano-Reggiano.
 The Holstein Friesian breed is the most important of the breeds that are approved for Parmigiano-Reggiano milk production.
 Each Holstein produces around 2,500 gallons of milk each year.
 Fed on fresh grass during the summer, during the winter months they are commonly fed dehydrated summer grasses.
 The dehydration retains the grass' essential nutrients, and maintains a constant flora in the cows' stomachs, leading to less stressed cows who provide a consistent quality milk year round.

 More work than you can imagine goes into the production of this colassal cheese.
 It is a money loser for its producers, making its manufacture a true labor of love.
 Consider all the work of raising the cows, collecting the milk, producing the curd, forming, storing and aging the cheese, and you begin to get the picture.
 Unlike other cheeses, there are peculiarities in the production of Parmigiano-Reggiano.
-For example, at around elevn months of aging, a man called the Battore (the Drummer) taps each wheel of Parmigiano-Reggiano cheese with a small metal mallet.
+For example, at around eleven months of aging, a man called the Battore (the Drummer) taps each wheel of Parmigiano-Reggiano cheese with a small metal mallet.
 If he hears a hollow sound, the cheese likely has a structural flaw.
 This unfortunate occurance takes place in roughly seven out of every 100 cheeses tested.
 These wheels lose their Parmigiano-Reggiano emblem from the rind and are sold to the food processing industry.
 The Parmigiano-Reggiano wheels that pass the test of the Battore are branded with an identification number, and allowed to continue aging.

 One month later, each cheese is branded with the logo of the Consorzio.
 Fresh versions of the cheese can now be legally sold, although most of the product continues to age to at least 18 months.
 At 24 months, the remianing wheels are once again tested by the Battore, determining those select cheeses that can best survive the longest aging.
 Any Parmigiano-Reggiano that matures beyond two years is labelled stravecchio (extra aged).